dineshsinghbisht/masterdegree/exercises/dataanalytics/ex2/review/peer_review.md

 # Peer Review Comments

 ## Problem - 1
-- **Feedback on the Solution**: The solution provided is acceptable, but it could be improved in terms of formatting, depth of content, and quality of examples.
-Additionally, the use of AI tools could have been leveraged more effectively.
+- **Feedback on the Solution**: Code ran successfully and all results are as expected.
+All the tasks are explained well with the code and comments.
+Good Work
-- **Evaluation**: I would rate the solution **3 points**.
+- **Evaluation**: I would rate the solution **5 points**.
-- **Self-Evaluation**: I would rate my own work **5 points**, as I believe I prepared the document in a proper format, with structured presentation and quality content.
+- **Self-Evaluation**: I would rate my own work **5 points** as well, all the outputs are as expected and explained the code with proper comments

 ## Problem - 2
-- **Feedback on the Solution**: The solution is acceptable as it produces the expected output.
-However, since I am still learning NumPy and Python, I was not able to fully understand the logic behind some part of the solution.
+- **Feedback on the Solution**: The solution is acceptable as it produces the expected outputs for both tasks.
+Comments around codes are good too.
+I ran the code with my data and it exactly matches with my ouputs.
 - **Evaluation**: I would rate the solution **5 points**.
-- **Self-Evaluation**: I would rate my own work **5 points**, as I completed all the tasks and also verified the results.
+- **Self-Evaluation**: I would rate my own work **5 points**, as I completed all the tasks as asked and also verified the results.

+From here to dos
 ## Problem - 3
 - **Feedback on the Solution**: The solution is acceptable as it produces the expected output and I can understand it.
 - **Evaluation**: I would rate the solution **5 points**.